cgzirim/ecommerce-api/README.md

 ### Project Structure

-- `controllers/`: Contains the handler functions for the API endpoints.
+- `controllers/`: Contains the handler functions for the API endpoints and their tests.
 - `db/`: Database connection and migration scripts.
 - `middleware/`: Custom middleware functions.
 - `docs/`: Swagger documentation files.